Go Back

 Note: meatballs can be made ahead of time and placed in the refrigerator or cook them at the same time the sauce is simmering, and once cooked, then add them to the sauce.

-• While the sauce is simmering, and meatballs are cooking, bring a large pot of water to a boil, add ½ tsp of salt then add the pasta.
+4. While the sauce is simmering, and meatballs are cooking, bring a large pot of water to a boil, add ½ tsp of salt then add the pasta.
 Cook until al dente and drain.
-Keep about ¼ cup of the pasta water.
+Reserve a ¼ cup of the pasta water.

-• Check the flavour, adjust the seasoning at this time if needed.
+5. Add the cooked meatballs to the sauce with the reserve pasta water and simmer for another 5 minutes.
+Check the flavour, adjust the seasoning at this time if needed.
 Spoon some of the sauce over the pasta, then add pasta to serving plates, add more sauce and meatballs.
-Garnish with sliced basil and Parmesan cheese.
+Garnish with sliced basil and Parmesan cheese, parsley and basil.

 Notes